Nura Nal

 Dream Girl (Nura Nal) is a superhero appearing in books published by DC Comics, primarily as a member of the Legion of Super-Heroes in the 30th and 31st centuries.
 She was created by writer Edmond Hamilton and artist John Forte, and first appeared in Adventure Comics #317 (1964).

+Dream Girl has made limited appearances in other media, primarily in association with the Legion.
+Tara Platt voices the character in Legion of Super Heroes (2006), while Nicole Maines portrays Nia Nal, a contemporary character based on her, in the Arrowverse.

 Fictional character biography

 Original version

-Nura's home planet is Naltor, where virtually all the inhabitants possess precognitive abilities.
-After foreseeing the deaths of several Legionnaires, she crafted an elaborate plan to save their lives.
-As part of that plan, she used Naltorian science, of which she was an expert, to change the powers of Ayla Ranzz from lightning casting to the ability to make objects super lightweight.
+Nura Nal originates from the planet Naltor, whose inhabitants possess precognitive abilities.
+After foreseeing the deaths of several Legionnaires, she crafts an elaborate plan to save their lives.
+As part of this plan, Nura uses Naltorian science, of which she was an expert, to give Ayla Ranzz the ability to decrease weight.
 For many years thereafter, Ayla, who had been known as Lightning Lass, became Light Lass.

-The Legionnaires she foresaw dying were actually robot doubles.
-Having joined the team under false pretenses, she left the Legion temporarily and became a member of the Legion of Substitute Heroes.
-There she was reunited with Star Boy, with whom she had become romantically involved.
-Star Boy had previously been expelled from the Legion for the self-defense killing of Nura's former love, Naltorian Kenz Nahor, who had tried to kill Star Boy over jealousy of his relationship with Nura.
+The Legionnaires who Nura foresaw dying are revealed to be robot duplicates.
+Having joined the team under false pretenses, she leaves the Legion temporarily and joins the Legion of Substitute Heroes.
+There, she reunites with Star Boy, with whom she had become romantically involved.
+Star Boy had previously been expelled from the Legion for the self-defense killing of Nura's former love, Kenz Nahor, who had tried to kill Star Boy over jealousy of his relationship with Nura.

-Years later, Dream Girl served as Legion leader (only the second female Legionnaire to do so), with her first mission being perhaps the Legion's greatest challenge: defending the United Planets from an assault by the ancient villain Darkseid.
-Her sister Mysa, the White Witch, also served as a Legionnaire.
-Her mother Kiwa Nal was the High Seer of Naltor (Naltor's leader); the identity of her father was unrevealed.

-Dream Girl's mastery of Naltorian science placed her in an elite group.
-Among the Legionnaires, her scientific prowess was surpassed only by Brainiac 5 and the original Invisible Kid, and perhaps equaled only by Mon-El.
-Additionally, she compensated for the non-physical nature of her powers by engaging in numerous training sessions with Karate Kid.
-Eventually, no Legionnaire was more skilled in nonpowered hand-to-hand combat except Karate Kid himself and Timber Wolf.
+In The Great Darkness Saga, Dream Girl becomes the leader of the Legion.
+Her sister Mysa, also known as the White Witch, also joins the group.